billbaron600/cross-mod/docs/index.md

 ### Task Identification, Precision Point Classification, Sketching, and Action Commands
 <p class="text">
-Our pipeline uses a <strong>hierarchical precision coupling</strong> between two vision–language models.
-A large <em>reasoning VLM</em> performs task identification and high‑level planning, proposing semantic <em>keypoint descriptors</em> (e.g., “button center,” “basketball rim edge”) and drafting the rough motion sketch.
-A smaller, fine‑tuned <strong>Molmo</strong> pointing model then converts each descriptor into precise pixel coordinates in both views.
-These precise keypoints are fed back into the reasoning context, which refines the per‑view trajectory and emits <strong>3D waypoints + end‑effector orientations + gripper open/close</strong> commands that form an executable trajectory. :contentReference[oaicite:2]{index=2}
+Our pipeline couples a <strong>reasoning VLM</strong> with a fine‑tuned <strong>Molmo</strong> pointing model.
+The reasoning model performs task identification and high‑level planning, proposes semantic <em>keypoint descriptors</em> (e.g., “button center,” “rim edge”), and drafts the rough motion sketch.
+The pointing model converts each descriptor into precise pixel coordinates in both views.
+These precise keypoints are fed back to the reasoning model, which refines the per‑view sketch and outputs <strong>3D waypoints + end‑effector orientations + gripper open/close</strong> commands.
 </p>
 <p class="text">
-Finally, the 3D mean trajectory can be tracked directly, or we can sample multiple trajectories from the learned distribution to <strong>warm‑start reinforcement learning</strong> (TD3+BC), improving robustness while remaining faithful to the sketch intent (see §IV‑C and Fig. 12 for the RL initialization effect). :contentReference[oaicite:3]{index=3}
+The 3D mean trajectory can be executed directly, or we can <strong>sample</strong> from the learned distribution to warm‑start reinforcement learning (TD3+BC), improving robustness while staying faithful to the sketched intent.
 </p>

 <!-- Stack the two images vertically (2×1) -->